4 Reasons to Integrate Presets in your Lightroom Workflow

 Adjustment brush presets allow you to edit specific areas and features of your photos.
 No need to reinvent the wheel for your portrait retouching.
 A set of portrait brush presets will let you work on skin, teeth, eyes, eyelashes, lips, and more.

-In the example below I used the Luxe Lens Standard Warm preset from the Autumn Touch of Tweed Collection for the overall photo and the Luxe Lens Recover Highlights brush from the Film Collection to tone down the top right sunny part of the photo.
+In the example below I used the Brixton Film Cool Dusk Film preset from the Brixton Film Twilight Meadows Collection for the overall photo edit and the Luxe Lens Darken brush from the Luxe Essentials Collection to darken the water around the subject's feet, to best bring everything into clean focus.
 It all took less than one minute.

 If you are worried that presets will kill your creative vision or ability to edit in Lightroom, I would say it is the exact opposite.
 Not only can you adjust presets to suit your specific vision, they can help you improve your Lightroom editing skills.
 When you apply your favorite preset, you can look at its settings, play around with them, and understand how they affect your photo.
 This will extend your understanding of Lightroom, enhance the way you go about editing, and achieve a more diverse range of styles.

 Presets have nothing to hide from their user.
 They are a very efficient and powerful way to turbo boost your Lightroom editing abilities for results that would otherwise take ages to even imagine on our own.
 Even if you are a novice Lightroom editor, it is never too early to invest in Lightroom presets.